-A yellow diamond of extraordinary quality, it is a symbol of quality and craftsmanship.
-Once cut it was still 128 carats and officially named “The Tiffany Diamond”.
-It is recognised as the world’s largest and finest yellow diamond ever discovered.
-Worn twice and never sold.
-It was worn once by Mrs Mary Whithouse at the Tiffany Ball and of course by Audrey Hepburn for the 1967 film Breakfast at Tiffany’s.
+A yellow diamond of extraordinary quality, it is a symbol of quality craftsmanship.
+Once cut it was still 128 carats officially named “The Tiffany Diamond”.
+It is recognised as the world’s largest finest yellow diamond ever discovered.
+Worn twice never sold.
+It was worn once by Mrs Mary Whithouse at the Tiffany Ball of course by Audrey Hepburn for the 1967 film Breakfast at Tiffany’s.

-Tiffany and Co is a great example of a business that shaped and changed the time and world through the genius of the owner and how sometimes 93 stores is enough.
-If you are lucky enough to own some Tiffany and want to use it as collateral for a loan, please get in touch.
-We offer Pawnbroking loans against Tiffany and pawnbroking loans for luxury jewellery.
+Tiffany Co is a great example of a business that shaped and changed the time world through the genius of the owner how sometimes 93 stores are enough.

 If you are looking to buy Tiffany jewellery, you can browse our pre-owned Tiffany jewellery collection online now.
 If you are looking to sell your Tiffany jewellery, please get in touch for a quote today.